Christmas Timeline of the Biblical Account

 - Jesus is called a “young child” (paidion, Matthew 2) instead of babe (brephos, Luke 2:16) at the time that the magi arrived.
 Brephos specifically refers to a baby, whether born or unborn, while paidion refers to an immature child, possibly an infant (Matthew 2:11), so we should not be dogmatic about His age.

-- They returned to their homeland via a different route after being divinely warned in a dream not to go back to Herod (Matthew 2:12).
+- The magi returned to their homeland via a different route after being divinely warned in a dream not to go back to Herod (Matthew 2:12).

 - An angel warned Joseph to flee to Egypt to protect his family.
 This trip would ultimately fulfill a prophecy (Hosea 11:1).
 Perhaps the new gifts helped finance that trip (Matthew 2:13–15).